AG7GN/images/README.md

 1. When the desktop appears, run the Updater: Click __Raspberry > Hamradio > Update Pi and Ham Apps__, then, *only if prompted to do so*, re-run __Raspberry > Hamradio > Update Pi and Ham Apps__.
 Check __Raspbian OS and Apps__ and click __OK__.
 Reboot if prompted.

-## Update Raspbian OS and Update/Install Ham Applications
+## <s>Update Raspbian OS and</s> Update/Install Ham Applications

 1. Click __Raspberry > Hamradio > Update Pi and Ham Apps__ to run the Updater.
 Check the application(s) you want to update or install and click __OK__.
 Some installations take a very long time.
 Don't install an application unless you understand what the application is for.  __*Installing an application does not configure it*__.
 Consult the documentation for that application for configuration instructions.

 	You can double-click on the app name in the Updater to obtain information about that app.
 This will open the Chromium browser and and take you to the website for that app.

+__**IMPORTANT**__:  As of late January, 2020, a bug in the Linux kernel used in the production release of Raspbian causes the Fe-Pi sound card not to work.
+DO NOT udpate Raspbian until this is fixed.
+I'll update the documentation here when it's OK to update Raspbian.

-1. As you already know from the [First Time Boot Instructions](#first-time-boot-instructions), checking the __Raspbian OS and Apps__ item in the Updater will check for and install OS updates.
+1. <s>As you already know from the [First Time Boot Instructions](#first-time-boot-instructions), checking the __Raspbian OS and Apps__ item in the Updater will check for and install OS updates.
 This is equivalent to running the following commands in a Terminal:

 		sudo apt update
 		sudo apt upgrade -y

-	I recommend checking for updates for __Raspbian OS and Apps__ about once a week.
+	I recommend checking for updates for __Raspbian OS and Apps__ about once a week.</s>

 ## Customize the Main Menu